aikesha/Predict-Titanic-Survival-Kaggle-Competition/README.md

-# Predict-Titanic-Survival-Kaggle-Competition
+# Predict Titanic Survival | Kaggle Competition

-ML project using Python and Pytorch to predict Titanic passenger survival.
-Includes EDA, preprocessing, model evaluation, and an ablation study.
-Ideal for data science learners.
+This repository hosts a machine learning project designed to predict the survival of passengers from the Titanic disaster.
+The project utilizes Python and scikit-learn, featuring comprehensive exploratory data analysis, data preprocessing, model selection, evaluation, and an ablation study to assess the impact of different features and models on prediction accuracy.
+Intended for data science enthusiasts and educational purposes, the project is in a stable release phase.
+Contributions, particularly in enhancing model performance and exploring new features, are encouraged.